hbc/NGS-Data-Analysis-long-course/README.md

 ---

-*NOTE: Additional materials are inlcuded in this repo but are not part of the main course.*
+*NOTE: Additional materials are included in this repo but are not part of the main course.*

 ---